AlexWang-16/webservice-phonelibrary/README.md

 # Phone Library Web Service
-A web service built using Node.JS that uses Google's phone library to parse a string and return phone numbers found in the text
+A web service built using Node.JS that uses Google's phone library to parse a string and return phone numbers found in a text file or as part of a URI segment

 ## User Requirements
 * [Node JS](https://nodejs.org/en/download/)